Collaborative Authorship in the Golden Age of Children's Literature

 How children and adults collaborated to create some of the most beloved works in literature

-Winner of the 2019 Book Award from the Children's Literature Association
+Winner of the Children’s Literature Association’s 2019 Book Award

 Between Generations is a multidisciplinary volume that reframes children as powerful forces in the production of their own literature and culture by uncovering a tradition of creative, collaborative partnerships between adults and children in nineteenth- and early twentieth-century England.
 The intergenerational collaborations documented here provide the foundations for some of the most popular Victorian literature for children, from Margaret Gatty's Aunt Judy's Tales to Robert Louis Stevenson's Treasure Island.
 Examining the publication histories of both canonical and lesser-known Golden Age texts reveals that children collaborated with adult authors as active listeners, coauthors, critics, illustrators, and even small-scale publishers.